dullroar/ten-steps-to-linux-survival/README.md

 This can be useful to do things like run backup jobs as the user that is running the web server, say, so it has access rights to all the necessary files to back up the web server installation by definition.

 The only other thing I have to add about `cron` is when it runs the commands from each `crontab`, they are typically not invoked with that particular user's environment settings, so it is best to fully specify the paths to files both in the `crontab` file itself and in any scripts or parameters to scripts it calls.
 Depending on the system and whether `$PATH` is set at all when a "`cron` job" runs, you may have to specify the full paths to binaries in installed packages or even what you would consider "system" libraries!
-The `which` command comes in handy here.
+The `which` command comes in handy here for finding out where each command is installed.

 Start Me Up
 -----------